TAVRNN/TAVRNN/README.md

 This repository contains the code associated with the paper:

-**"T-AVRNN: Attention-enhanced Variational Graph Recurrent Neural Network Captures Neural Dynamics and Behavior"**.
+**"T-AVRNN: Temporal Attention-enhanced Variational Graph Recurrent Neural Network Captures Neural Dynamics and Behavior"**.

 ## Abstract